 -

-Care for children in institutional setting, such as group homes, nursery schools, private businesses, or schools for the handicapped.
+Care for children in institutional setting, such as group homes, nursery schools, private businesses, or schools for people with disabilities.

 -